Beloth/Ostston-Work/Notes/Next Session.md

 ##### Behind the Bookcase
 Look at one of the bookcases you notice that at one side it appears to have a hidden hinge.
   * Investigation Check
-    * >15 - you can find the mechanism to open it.
+    * Under 15 - you can find the mechanism to open it.
 You can try to force it if you want
       * Strength check dc 15 to open
     * 16+ - You find the correct book to pull inorder to open it.
   * Behind the bookcase is another door.
 On the door is 7 hexagons with various lines on them.
 While they can't be removed from the door they can be move about the surface
     * Hexagon puzzle
       * Intelligance check.
 If helped by someone with more than 10 int advantage
-        * >10 - 1d6 +1 mins inorder to solve the puzzle
+        * Under 10 - 1d6 +1 mins inorder to solve the puzzle
         * 11 to 15 - 2d6 +2 mins
         * 16 to 20 - 3d6 +3 mins
         * 20+ - 4d6 +5 mins